IBM/aspera-cli/docs/README.erb.md

 These include:

 - REST APIs for products like Aspera on Cloud (AoC), Faspex, and Node
-- The Transfer Daemon with gRPC interfaces and language-specific stubs (C/C++, Python, .NET/C#, Java, Go, Ruby, Rust, etc.)
+- The Transfer Daemon with gRPC interfaces and language-specific stubs (C/C++, Python, .NET/C#, Java, Go, Ruby, Rust, and so on)

 These APIs are generally more suitable for long-term development and maintenance.
 Example implementations can be found at: <https://github.com/laurent-martin/aspera-api-examples>.

 For scripting and ad hoc command-line tasks, <%=tool%> is ideal.
-It is developer-friendly and well-suited for quickly testing and learning Aspera APIs (see [Logging, Debugging](#logging-debugging)).
+It is developer-friendly and well-suited for testing and learning Aspera APIs (see [Logging, Debugging](#logging-debugging)).

 ### CLI landscape overview: `ascp`